ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 Logical pool of relay
 ^^^^^^^^^^^^^^^^^^^^^

-A **LOGICAL POOL** is a reserved group wich is used NOT for connnecting a terminal to VIRTEL, but for connection to a VTAM application.
-This definition, allows the same physical terminal, for example a client web browser, to be presented to application with differents relays depending on the context.
+A **LOGICAL POOL** is a reserved group which is NOT used for connecting a terminal to VIRTEL, but for connecting to a VTAM application.
+This definition, allows the same physical terminal, for example a client web browser, to be presented to an application with different relays depending on the context.
-In such definition, group of relays are not permanently assigned to any terminal but are available for allocation by terminals as and when required.
+In such definition, groups of relays are not permanently assigned to any terminal but are available for allocation by terminals as and when required.

-The logical pool is defined as a group of terminals (the definitions can be explicit or repeated) whose “\*Pool name” field contains a name prefixed preceded by the character “\*”.
+The logical pool is defined as a group of terminals (the definitions can be explicit or repeated) whose “\*Pool name” field contains a name prefixed by the character “\*”.

 The terminal name is not significant, except to distinguish it from other terminal definitions.
 Terminals which use the pool specify the pool name (with the “\*” prefix) in their relay name field.